AIM-120 AMRAAM: ACEVAL/AIMVAL

 The Department of Defense conducted an extensive evaluation of air combat tactics and missile technology from 1974 to 1978 at Nellis AFB using the F-14 Tomcat and F-15 Eagle equipped with Sparrow and Sidewinder missiles as the blue force and aggressor F-5E aircraft equipped with AIM-9L all-aspect Sidewinders as the red force.
 This joint test and evaluation (JT&E) was designated Air Combat Evaluation/Air Intercept Missile Evaluation (ACEVAL/AIMVAL).
 A principal finding was that the necessity to produce illumination for the Sparrow until impact resulted in the red force's being able to launch their all-aspect Sidewinders before impact, resulting in mutual kills.
 What was needed was Phoenix-type multiple-launch and terminal active capability in a Sparrow-size airframe.
 This led to a memorandum of agreement (MOA) with European allies (principally the UK and Germany for development) for the US to develop an advanced, medium-range, air-to-air missile with the USAF as lead service.

 ASRAAM

-The MOA also saw an agreement to develop a replacement for the Sidewinder, specifically; an advanced ‘dogfight’ air-to-air missile, capable of better covering the range disparity that would emerge between such short-range missiles and the eventual AMRAAM.
+The MOA also saw an agreement to develop a replacement for the Sidewinder, specifically; an advanced 'dogfight' air-to-air missile, capable of better covering the range disparity that would emerge between such short-range missiles and the eventual AMRAAM.
 This task fell to a British-German design team, with the Germans leaving the project in 1989.
 The missile would emerge as the British Advanced Short Range Air-to-Air Missile (ASRAAM), entering service in 1998.
-While the U.S. never adopted the ASRAAM — instead opting to continue upgrading the Sidewinder — the ASRAAM did enter into service with the British, Indian, and Australian militaries.
-The UK has continued to upgrade the ASRAAM, with the ‘Block 6’ variant entering service in 2022.
+While the US never adopted the ASRAAM—instead opting to continue upgrading the Sidewinder—the ASRAAM did enter into service with the British, Indian, and Australian militaries.
+The UK has continued to upgrade the ASRAAM, with the 'Block 6' variant entering service in 2022.